rpmuller/ePubs/WP1.md

 In relation to physics, Aristotle's imaginative background was very different from that of a modern student.
 Nowadays, a boy begins with mechanics, which, by its very name, suggests machines.
-He is accustomed to motor-cars and aeroplanes; he does not, even in the dimmest recesses of his subconscious imagination, think that a motor-car contains some sort of horse in its inside, or that an aeroplane flies because its wings are those of a bird possessing magical powers.
+He is accustomed to motor-cars and airplanes; he does not, even in the dimmest recesses of his subconscious imagination, think that a motor-car contains some sort of horse in its inside, or that an airplane flies because its wings are those of a bird possessing magical powers.
 Animals have lost their importance in our imaginative pictures of the world, in which man stands comparatively alone as master of a mainly lifeless and largely